ZeroTrace AirLeak

 What about Apple's built-in detection?

 Modern iPhones detect AirTags following you through iOS's "Items Found Moving With You" feature.
-AirLeak's detection is complementary, not replacement:
+AirLeak's detection is complementary, not a replacement:

 | AirLeak | iOS built-in |